 MY THERAPY APPROACH

 My goal is to create a compassionate working relationship where my clients feel seen and heard, in all of their intersecting identities.
 I believe that you are the expert on yourself, and together we can collaboratively identify and make progress on your goals.
 For some, that could mean brief therapy, while others might be better suited for longer term work.
-I’m a feminist therapist, who uses interpersonal process, social justice, and trauma-informed approaches to counseling.
-Therapy looks a little different for each client, so I integrate additional modalities of care depending on the needs of each person.
-Most importantly, I strive to create a transparent and non-judgmental space where you can feel free to be yourself.
+I’m a feminist therapist, who uses trauma informed, interpersonal process, and social justice approaches to counseling.
+Therapy looks a little different for each client, so I integrate additional modalities of care (including EMDR therapy), depending on the needs of each person.
+Most importantly, I strive to create an inclusive and non-judgmental space where you can feel free to be yourself.

-I believe that invalidating environments and experiences of oppression greatly impact our mental health.
+I believe that invalidating environments and experiences of trauma or oppression greatly impact our mental health.
 I help my clients identify the sources of their current struggles, so that we can start the journey for healing and lasting change.
-Healing often involves self-exploration, processing emotions, and cultivating self-compassion.
+Healing often involves self-exploration, processing emotions, recognizing what's most important to us, and cultivating self-compassion.
 I empower my clients to celebrate their strengths, and try out new ways of coping and relating that are more advantageous.